CesarFSJunior/CesarFSJunior/README.md

 😀 Hi my name is Cesar

- 📚 I am a fifht period computer science student
+ 📚 I am a sixth period computer science student

  💼 Actually i am a intern at Vivo (Telefônica Brasil) working on a Mis team on Fraud Analysis and Prevention